 Funding provided by Australia is helping to reduce the number of deaths and injuries from landmines, cluster munitions and other explosive remnants of war and to improve the quality of life for survivors of these weapons.

-The majority of Australia’s mine action assistance is provided through bilateral aid partnerships.
-Our assistance focuses primarily on the most heavily affected countries in the Indo–Pacific region.
-Australia supports integration of mine action with broader development programs and building capacity of countries to manage their mine action programs.
-The levels of assistance provided and modalities by which Australia supports mine action vary according to the context and priorities of each partner country and the capacity of its national mine action program.
+Australia supports the integration of mine action with broader development programs.
+Australia also considers it important to build the capacity of countries to manage their own national mine action programs.
+The levels of assistance provided and modalities by which Australia supports mine action vary according to the context and priorities of each partner country, and the capacity of its national mine action program.